CNES/shoreliner/README.txt

 ### You need a certified Google Earth Engine account to use this tool.
 Check on https://earthengine.google.com/ to create an account, and for details.
 ### Create a Google Earth Engine Project (required) : https://console.cloud.google.com/projectcreate

-PREWORK (follow instructions setupGEEonTREX.txt to use it on TREX):
+PREWORK :
 1 - Create a conda environment with basic packages : "conda create -n shoreliner spyder numpy scipy pandas matplotlib sympy cython" (shoreliner is a proposed name for the env, feel free to change it)
-2 - Activate the environment (eg, conda activate shoreliner) 3 - Download all the packages using first "pip install gdal" then "pip install -r PATH/requirements.txt" 4 - After the account has been validated, you would need to authenticate using the command "earthengine authenticate"
+  OR follow instructions setupGEEonTREX.txt to use it on the CNES-HPC 2 - Activate the environment (eg, conda activate shoreliner) 3 - Download all the packages using first "pip install gdal" then "pip install -r PATH/requirements.txt" 4 - After the account has been validated, you would need to authenticate using the command "earthengine authenticate"